tranvanh/chicken-curry/docs/tensor.md

 - `strides: Vec<usize>` - strides used to map multidimensional indices into the shared storage
 - `offset: usize` - starting position in the shared storage
+- `creator: TensorOperation` - operation that produced the tensor
+- `parents: Vec<Tensor>` - input tensors used by that operation

 The fields are currently private, so tensor values should be accessed through the public methods and operators.